OrionInnovationTRTech/LoaChat/README.md

 # Introduction

 LoaChat is a messaging application.
 It allows you to send text and photo messages to each other.
+LoaChat is built using the Firabese infrastructure.
+MVVM architecture pattern is used as architecture.

 ## Libraries